 Today only the natural beauty of the historic spot remains, clothed in mystery.
 In the hollow silence of the cave that echoes the peaceful cooing of doves, a visitor can let a vivid imagination run riot.

-The legend states that, Mason used the cavern as a tavern which created an easy lure for weary travelers as they passed by.
-It was a combination of gambling den, brothel and refuge for criminals; but, according to Dr. Mark Wagner, interim director and staff archaeologist of Southern Illinois University at Carbondale’s Center for Archaeological Investigations, Mason and his gang only stayed in Cave-In-Rock for about six months.
-At the time, the Ohio River was like a busy interstate highway making it far too dangerous for the Mason gang to work from one location where they could easily be found by the law.
-While there might have been a tavern there at the time it is unconfirmed that Samuel Mason ran it.
-It is more likely that the gang actually moved through the woods creating temporary camps along the way and attacking flat boats along the Ohio River as they went.
+The legend states that Mason used the cavern as a tavern, which created an easy lure for weary travelers as they passed by.
+It was a combination of the gambling den, brothel, and refuge for criminals, but, according to Dr. Mark Wagner, interim director and staff archaeologist of Southern Illinois University at Carbondale’s Center for Archaeological Investigations, Mason and his gang only stayed in Cave-In-Rock for about six months.
+At the time, the Ohio River was like a busy interstate highway, making it far too dangerous for the Mason gang to work from one location where the law could easily find them.
+While there might have been a tavern there at the time, it is unconfirmed that Samuel Mason ran it.
+It is more likely that the gang moved through the woods, creating temporary camps along the way and attacking flatboats along the Ohio River.

-Moving on, Mason’s gang eventually made it down into Arkansas and the Mississippi River Valley, which was still Spanish Territory at the time.
+Moving on, Mason’s gang eventually reached Arkansas and the Mississippi River Valley, which was still Spanish Territory.
 It is in Arkansas that they were finally captured.
 When asked by the Spanish if he was a pirate, Mason claimed he was just a farmer and that he and his family wanted to put down roots in Arkansas.
 He and the gang were finally arrested because the Spanish found 20 human scalps in his baggage.
-Mason never went to trial, he was shot in the head during an escape attempt.
+Mason never went to trial.
+He was shot in the head during an escape attempt.
 Wounded, he still managed to get away.
-Some of this gang later turned in his severed head to Spanish authorities where they were arrested and stood trial.
-It is unknown, if Mason died from the bullet wound or if his gang turned on him and murdered him.
+Some of this gang later turned in his severed head to Spanish authorities, where they were arrested and stood trial.
+It is unknown if Mason died from the bullet wound or if his gang turned on him and murdered him.

-It was because of these arrests and the subsequent trial transcripts of the gang members that there is any historical documentation that tells the story of Mason’s time in Cave-In-Rock.
+Because of these arrests and the subsequent trial transcripts of the gang members, there is no historical documentation that tells the story of Mason’s time in Cave-In-Rock.
 Newspapers ran wild with the story of Samuel Mason and his gang, building up Cave-In-Rock’s reputation as a den of piracy and bandits and making Mason infamous.
-Although Mason died in 1803, it wasn’t until the 1820s that Mason’s infamy had faded from local memory and he was no longer blamed for all criminal activity in the area.
+Although Mason died in 1803, it wasn’t until the 1820s that Mason’s infamy faded from local memory, and he was no longer blamed for all criminal activity in the area.

 More local legend places Jesse James and his gang here, as well.

-Finally in an effort to clean out the cave, a group of justice minded vigilantes known as “The Exterminators” raided the cave and surrounding area, effectively destroying the criminal activity in the area.
-After that, more bandits moved in but none ever stayed for long.
+Finally, to clean out the cave, a group of justice-minded vigilantes known as “The Exterminators” raided the cave and surrounding area, effectively destroying the criminal activity in the area.
+After that, more bandits moved in, but none stayed for long.

 In 1816, the earliest known permanent white settlers arrived and started building a town near the cave.
-It is said that during this time the cave was even used as a church.
-In 1929, the State of Illinois acquired 64.5 acres above the cave for a park.
-They have since increased it to 204 acres.
-The well-wooded, 60-foot-high hills and the rugged bluffs along the river command expansive views of the Ohio River.
-It was named Cave-In-Rock State Park.
+It is said that the cave was used as a church during this time.
+In 1929, the State of Illinois acquired 64.5 acres above the cave for a park, which has since increased to 204 acres.
+The well-wooded, 60-foot-high hills and rugged bluffs along the river command expansive views of the Ohio River.
+The park was named Cave-In-Rock State Park.

-Cave In Rock State Park in located in Hardin County, Illinois at 1 New State Park Rd, Cave-In-Rock, IL 62919.
+Cave In Rock State Park is in Hardin County, Illinois, at 1 New State Park Rd, Cave-In-Rock, IL 62919.

 It is one of the stops in the Illinois portion of the Ohio River Scenic Byway.